danielbush/js-boilerplates/boilerplate.babel-react-router.md

 - public/index.html does not load any js
 - public/boilerplate.html loads /assets/boilerplate.js which maps to the boilerplate entry point

-Point your brower to /boilerplate.html
+Point your browser to /boilerplate.html

 The boilerplate entry point is src/boilerplate/index.js .
 It specifies 2 routes (pages) that are simple div's with a Link tag pointing to the other page.